Fair Food Program: Protection

-The Fair Food Program is credited with eliminating cases of forced labor from farms inside the Fair Food Program.
+The Fair Food Program is credited with eliminating cases of forced labor from farms in the Fair Food Program.
 In addition, the Fair Food Program is reported to have dramatically transformed the working conditions in portions of the agricultural sector in which it has participating farms.
 The FFP has been lauded by the United Nations as an "international benchmark" in the fight against modern-day slavery and called one of "the most important social-impact success stories of the past century" by the Harvard Business Review.

-Currently, the Fair Food Programs covers crops in 10 states including Florida, Maryland, Virginia, New Jersey, and California and includes tomatoes, peonies, tulips, cantaloupes, sweet potatoes, peaches, lettuce, dill, mint, and squash.
+The Fair Food Programs covers crops in 10 states including Florida, Maryland, Virginia, New Jersey, and California and includes tomatoes, peonies, tulips, cantaloupes, sweet potatoes, peaches, lettuce, dill, mint, and squash.
 In 2023, the Department of Labor's Bureau of International Affairs announced a partnership between the U.S. Government and Fair Food Standards Council to expand the program internationally to Mexico, Chile, and South Africa.
-The Fair Food Program is also currently being adapted to the fishing industry, with a pilot program launched in 2022 to protect fishermen in the United Kingdom.
+The Fair Food Program is also being adapted to the fishing industry, with a pilot program launched in 2022 to protect fishermen in the United Kingdom.

-Since the Fair Food Program's inception, participating buyers have paid nearly $40 million in premium pay to farm workers and the Fair Food Standards Council has resolved thousands of issues raised by worker complaints and its own audits. "'When I first visited Immokalee, I heard appalling stories of abuse and modern slavery,' said Susan L. Marquis, dean of the Pardee RAND Graduate School, a public policy institution in Santa Monica, Calif.
-'But now the tomato fields in Immokalee are probably the best working environment in American agriculture.
+Since the Fair Food Program's inception, participating buyers have paid nearly US$40 million in premium pay to farm workers, and the Fair Food Standards Council has resolved thousands of issues raised by worker complaints and its own audits. "'When I first visited Immokalee, I heard appalling stories of abuse and modern slavery,' said Susan L. Marquis, dean of the Pardee RAND Graduate School, a public policy institution in Santa Monica, California 'But now the tomato fields in Immokalee are probably the best working environment in American agriculture.
 In the past three years, they've gone from being the worst to the best.'"